Frogrilla/Frogrilla/README.md

 - 🏫 I'm still learning so I will get things wrong

 #### Current:
-- 👢 BOOT is broken with ci and needs better implimentation
+- 👢 BOOT is broken with Computer Interface I think and needs better implimentation
 - 🔢 RCH needs a toggle
 - ✅ I plan on learning how to make Gorila Tag Quest mods